a8FGb109/one-click-hugo-cms/site/content/_index.md

 subtitle: We taste and review them
 image: /img/home-jumbotron.jpg
 blurb:
-  heading: Why SampleRoast?
+  heading: Why sampleroast?
   text: >-
-    At SampleRoast we believe finding great coffee shouldn't be a guessing game.
+    At sampleroast we believe finding great coffee shouldn't be a guessing game.
 We taste the latest offerings, from roasters around the country, and review them for you.
 intro:
   heading: What we offer
   text: >-
-    SampleRoast is the ultimate spot for coffee lovers who want to expand their knowledge of coffee.
+    sampleroast is the ultimate spot for coffee lovers who want to expand their knowledge of coffee.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 products: